Some driving examiners are planning to strike in December.

 If your test is booked for the above dates, you should still plan to turn up for your test, as not all examiners will be striking.
-The DVSA are ‘doing all it can to make sure the tests go ahead as planned’.
-If you do want to change your date, you can do so here, but will need to do this atleast 3 clear working days in advance.
+You can, however, change your test date if you’d rather.

 If your test is cancelled when you arrive you will be able to rebook it at no extra cost, and can claim for any out of pocket expenses.
 The DVSA will be in touch within 5-10 working days with a new test appointment.
 Here’s the form to claim back any expenses.

 “The strike action is about a new standard employment contract that DVSA staff signed up to in 2014″, and health and safety risks of changes to the driving test.